Carla Hall: Media appearances

 Hall appeared on the May 3, 2009, cover of the Washington Post Magazine, on a feature called "Fit for Fame", about still exercising while being famous.

 She portrayed a version of herself named "Spaghetti Scientist Carla Hall" in the BoJack Horseman episode "That Went Well".
 She voiced Mpishi the harrier hawk in a season 2 episode of Disney Junior's The Lion Guard titled "Ono and the Egg".
 She also voiced the president in Season 1, Episode 5, titled "A Grilled Cheese for the Big Cheese!" from Nickelodeon's animated series Butterbean's Café.

 In 2016, Hall made a cameo appearance in Fox's The Passion: New Orleans as a food truck operator.

 In 2018, Hall made a guest appearance on ABC's soap opera General Hospital, playing the Quartermaine family's cook.

 Hall has appeared as a judge on Food Network's Halloween Baking Championship.
 For the 2020 season, she served as both a judge and the host.
 Hall appeared on Season 7 on Food Network's Holiday Baking Championship as a judge as a replacement for Lorraine Pascal, who could not make it due to COVID-19 restrictions that were in place at the time of filming.

 In 2020, Hall appeared as a judge in the Channel 4 competition series Crazy Delicious.
 The show took place on an edible set and was hosted by British comedian Jayde Adams alongside chefs and fellow judges Heston Blumenthal and Niklas Ekstedt.

 As of 2020, Hall is currently with Sesame Street characters Cookie Monster and Gonger in a series of segments called Snack Chat.

 In 2021, she appeared in Antiques Roadshow Celebrity Edition, episode 2.

 In 2021, she hosted Worst Cooks in America with Anne Burrell, and is a host and judge on Best Baker in America.

 In 2022, she was the headliner judge for the National Gingerbread House Competition.

+In 2025 she was a judge on Next Level Baker.